tiramisusolutions/mr.docs/docs/index.rst

 .. code-block:: bash

-    $ docker run -it --rm -v ${PWD}/docs:/build/docs:rw --name docs-test quay.io/tiramisu/mr.docs html
+    $ docker run -it --rm -v ${PWD}/docs:/build/docs:rw  -u $(id -u):$(id -g) --name docs-test quay.io/tiramisu/mr.docs html

-Typically you do want to have this as an alias, to make it easy to remember, for example I use the alias ``doctest`` so I can just run:
+Typically you do want to have this as an alias, to make it easy to remember, for example I use the alias ``mrdocs`` so I can just run:

 .. code-block:: bash

-    $ doctest html
+    $ mrdocs html

 Please refer to the setup part [tbc] for more on setup and configuration.